Citrus production: Countries involved

 Citrus fruits are produced all over the world; according to the FAO, as of 2016, about 79% of the world's total citrus production was grown in the Northern Hemisphere, with countries of the Mediterranean Basin contributing the largest volumes, while Brazil was the largest citrus producer in the Southern Hemisphere and the world.

 In the United States, most orange juice and grapefruit is produced in Florida, while citrus fruits for consumption as fresh fruit are grown mainly in California, Arizona, and Texas.
 Smaller markets for citrus growth in the United States originate in South Carolina, Georgia, Oklahoma, Tennessee, and the gulf coastal states, including Louisiana, Alabama, Mississippi, and Georgia, as well as North Carolina.
 Independent cultivars are found in Kentucky, Virginia, and even Missouri, Southern Illinois, and far Southern Kansas.
 The farther north the range, the more seasonal the cultivation.
 Florida produces approximately 100 million boxes annually (each box is 90 lbs).

 China could be a major player in the orange juice and processed citrus markets, except for high tariffs on citrus that make domestic sale more profitable.
 Though citrus originated in southeast Asia, current citrus production is low due to lower-than-average yields, high production and marketing costs, and disease.

 Oranges and orange juice

 About a third of citrus fruit production goes for processing: more than 80% of this is for orange juice production.
 Demand for fresh and processed oranges continues to rise in excess of production, especially in developed countries.

-The two main producers are Florida in the United States and São Paulo in Brazil.
+The two main juice producers are Florida in the United States and the state of São Paulo in Brazil.
 Production of orange juice between these two makes up roughly 85% of the world market.
 Brazil exports 99 percent of its production, while 90 percent of Florida's production is consumed in the United States.

 Orange juice is traded internationally in the form of frozen concentrated orange juice to reduce the volume used, so that storage and transportation costs are lower.